Second Cup takes back Montreal franchise over hateful incident

 Warning: This story and video contain material that may be disturbing to some viewers.

-The franchise was located at the Jewish General Hospital.
+The locations are at the Jewish General Hospital.

 In a statement shared on its social media accounts, the coffee chain said the franchisee’s actions breached their agreement and violated the company’s values of inclusion and community.